 Resin, 22 karat gold leaf and acrylic on panel

-'Within the Cracks' features gold leaf within the break where the torso has been bisected, emulating the Japanese mending technique called Kintsugi.
+"Within the Cracks" features gold leaf within the break where the torso has been bisected, emulating the Japanese mending technique called Kintsugi.
 This act runs contrary to how society defines us, as women, to hide our injuries and illnesses publicly.

 The Voice in the Shadow